-The Group invoices its customers mainly in United States dollars ("US\$"), HK\$ and Macau Pataca.
-The main exposure to foreign currency fluctuations comes from daily operating expenses and supplies in HK\$.
-For FY2021, the Group's net foreign exchange loss was HK\$96,103, an increase from HK\$4,461 for FY2020.
-This was attributable to the fluctuation of exchange rate of US\$ against HK\$, which affected negatively our payables in HK\$ liabilities.
+The Group invoices its customers mainly in US\$, EURO, HK\$ and MOP.
+The main exposure to foreign currency fluctuations comes from a major European supplier with invoices denominated in EURO.
+For FY2023, the Group's net foreign exchange gain was HK\$71,149, an increase from HK\$44,459 net foreign exchange loss for FY2022.
+This was attributable to the fluctuation of exchange rate of US\$ against EURO, which affected our payables in EURO liabilities.